sunione/sunione.github.io/_pages/about.md

 - Multiple access schemes such as SDMA and RSMA
 - Mismatch error estimation and compensation in time-interleaved ADCs (TI-ADCs)

+I also spent part of my childhood in the US and Austria, which helped me become comfortable communicating in English and connecting with people from diverse backgrounds.

 <div style="height: 30px;"></div>